srikarG81/API-Design-Approach-in-.NET-Core/README.md

 ```
 ### Refer the Json in .NET Core API
-You can generate Json document from the Swagger editor and use it in the .NET core APIs as follows.
+You can generate Json document from the Swagger editor and use it in the .NET core APIs for API documentation.